|

 Consider this: - If a car has had

-- during which service was a particular part replaced?
+many parts replaced during multiple services:- during which service was a particular part replaced?
 Has the same

 part been replaced more than once?